all stories from this project:

 Former child attendee of Driftwood in the '70s

-Selena Kilmoyer: Community Roots, Camp Quixote
+Selena Kilmoyer: Community Roots 2023-24 Third Spaces Series, Camp Quixote

 “One of the pieces that was so challenging for me as a person of faith: ‘how can I reconcile the fact that I am giving just bits and pieces of assistance to people who are living in unheated tents in the state of Washington while I spend time with them?’
 And then I get in my car and I go home to a warm house.
 Or to members of faith communities who were good enough to host but still kept their boundary on what was their property and their building and forbade the homeless inside other than designated times.
 And that troubles me.
 It will always trouble me as a person of faith.”